simplesessions/kcc-nma-art258-projects/project3.md

 - Must utilize at least four media queries, and have layouts that work correctly from a size of 320px to at least 1200px and above.
 - An appeal to the user to buy/use your product (call to action).
 - Make use of CSS transitions.
-- For the areas that explain about the project, they must have more than a line of text describing the project.
+- For the areas that explain about the product, they must have more than a line of text describing the product.
 Although this is a coding class, this is meant to also challenge layout changes with varying text.

 ## Grading